You’ve got questions, we’ve got answers. Read on!

 What happens if I become ill or injured on my river trip?

 Our guides are certified Wilderness First Responders (WFRs).
-As WFRs they are trained to respond to and handle many situations that may be encountered in a remote environment.
+As WFRs, they are trained to respond to and handle many situations that may be encountered in a remote environment.
 If our guides determine that a higher level of care is necessary, they can coordinate with the National Park Service (NPS) and conduct an emergency helicopter evacuation.
 Due to the remote nature and weather of the trip, it is crucial to understand that an evacuation may take several hours or even overnight.
+Our trips are entirely self-contained, and you may not see other people or trips for several days.

 Raft